Conservative stochastic 2-dimensional Cahn-Hilliard equation: Relation to the solution obtained by the Dirichlet form approach

 \begin{remark} If $M$ is a probabilistically weak solution to (\ref{1.1}), we can easily check that it also solves the martingale problem.
-Conversely, if $M$ solves the martingale problem, then with the same arguement in Theorem \ref{t6.3}, there exists a $L^2({\mathbb{T}^2,\mathbb{R}^2})$-cylindrical Wiener process W such that $(X,W)$ satisfies (\ref{6.3}) for $h\in V^{3+s_0}$.
-That is to say, these two definitions are equivalent to each other. \end{remark}
+Conversely, if $M$ solves the martingale problem, then with the same arguement in Theorem \ref{t6.3}, there exists an $L_0^2({\mathbb{T}^2,\mathbb{R}^2})$-cylindrical Wiener process W such that $(X,W)$ satisfies (\ref{6.3}) for $h\in V^{3+s_0}$.
+That is, these two definitions are equivalent. \end{remark}

 To explain the uniqueness result below we also introduce the following concept:

 Two strong Markov processes $M$ and $M'$ with state space $E$ and transition semigroups $(p_t)_{t>0}$ and $(p_t')_{t>0}$ are called \emph{$\nu$-equivalent} if there exists $S\in\mathcal{B}(E)$ such that (i) $\nu(E\backslash S)=0$, (ii) $\mathbb{P}^z[X(t)\in S, \forall t\geq0]=\mathbb{P}'^z[X'(t)\in S, \forall t\geq0]=1, z\in S$, (iii) $p_tf(z)=p_t'f(z)$ for all $f\in\mathcal{B}_b(E), t>0$ and $z\in S$.